nickgravelyn/math-struct-benchmark/README.md

 ## Takeaways (based on my results on my PC with these JITs/runtimes)

+- Approach A and B appear to have nearly identical results on .NET Framework and .NET Core with RyuJIT, but approach B seems to be generally better on Mono and Legacy JIT with approach A actually running slower than FNA on Mono.
+- AggressiveInlining seems to help only on Mono.
+It seems to help approach A only in Vector2 whereas approach B sees gains for all three vector sizes.
+- Across the board if raw performance is the goal then the `Add(ref, ref, out)` method is the right choice over the + operator.
 - Vector2 is consistently slower than both Vector3 and Vector4 when using anything but the `Add(ref, ref, out)` static helper.
 I haven't dug into this to figure out why but it is a particularly interesting thing to note.
-- Approach A and B appear to have nearly identical results on .NET Framework and .NET Core, but approach B seems to be generally better on Mono with approach A generally running slower than FNA.
-- Across the board if raw performance is the goal then the `Add(ref, ref, out)` method is the right choice over the + operator.
-- AggressiveInlining seems to help only on Mono.
-It seems to help approach A only in Vector2 whereas approach B sees gains for all three vector sizes.

 ## Results on my PC